 Operating Without Being Licensed

-While driving can be fun, it is also a highly regulated through statutes in the Commonwealth.
+While driving can be fun, it is also highly regulated through statutes in the Commonwealth.
 Operating without a proper license is a criminal offense in the Commonwealth of Massachusetts.
 According to Gordon v.
-Bedard the purpose of the statute was to make roads safer and assure that those operating on the roadways are qualified to do so.
+Bedard, the purpose of the statute was to make roads safer and assure that those operating on the roadways are qualified to do so.
 Gordon v.
 Bedard, 265 Mass.
 408 (1929).
-If you operate without a license you are considered to act negligently and are a potential danger to the public safety.
+If you operate without a license, you are considered to act negligently and are a potential danger to the public safety.